csning1998/iac-kubeadm-deployment/README.md

          nat = {
             name        = "iac-kubeadm-nat-net"
             cidr        = "172.16.86.0/24"
-            bridge_name = "k8s-nat-br" # IFNAMSIZ is 15 user-visible characters with the null terminator included.
+            bridge_name = "kubeadm-nat-br" # IFNAMSIZ is 15 user-visible characters with the null terminator included.
          }
          hostonly = {
             name        = "iac-kubeadm-hostonly-net"
             cidr        = "172.16.134.0/24"
-            bridge_name = "k8s-host-br"
+            bridge_name = "kubeadm-host-br"
          }
       }
    }
    EOF
    ```

-   For users setting up an (HA) Cluster, the number of elements in `k8s_cluster_config.nodes.masters` and `k8s_cluster_config.nodes.workers` determines the number of nodes generated.
-Ensure the quantity of nodes in `k8s_cluster_config.nodes.masters` is an odd number to prevent the etcd Split-Brain risk in Kubernetes.
-Meanwhile, `k8s_cluster_config.nodes.workers` can be configured based on the number of IPs.
+   For users setting up an (HA) Cluster, the number of elements in `kubeadm_cluster_config.nodes.masters` and `kubeadm_cluster_config.nodes.workers` determines the number of nodes generated.
+Ensure the quantity of nodes in `kubeadm_cluster_config.nodes.masters` is an odd number to prevent the etcd Split-Brain risk in Kubernetes.
+Meanwhile, `kubeadm_cluster_config.nodes.workers` can be configured based on the number of IPs.
 The IPs provided by the user must correspond to the host-only network segment.

 2. The variable file for the Registry in `terraform/layers/30-registry-provision/terraform.tfvars` is relatively simple and can be created using the following command: